versatica/mediasoup-website/_includes/documentation/v3/libmediasoupclient/api/Producer.md

 </div>

 #### producer.GetMaxSpatialLayer()
-{: #producer-GetMaxSpatialLayer .code}
+{: #Producer-GetMaxSpatialLayer .code}

 In case of simulcast, this value determines the highest stream (from 0 to N-1) being transmitted.
-See the [SetMaxSpatialLayer()](#producer-SetMaxSpatialLayer) method for more about this.
+See the [SetMaxSpatialLayer()](#Producer-SetMaxSpatialLayer) method for more about this.

 > `@returns` const uint8_t

 #### producer.GetStats()
-{: #producer-GetStats .code}
+{: #Producer-GetStats .code}

 Gets the local RTP sender statistics by calling `getStats()` in the underlying `RTCRtpSender` instance.